

 Student support & services Health, counselling and disability services Counselling services

-The University provides a free and confidential counselling service (up to 6 sessions per year) that is available to all undergraduate and postgraduate students, including students studying entirely online.
-Our qualified, experienced counsellors can help with:
+The university provides a free and confidential Counselling Service that is available to undergraduate and postgraduate students currently enrolled at Flinders.
+This includes those studying entirely online.

 New client form (for those new to the service)